Perl 5 → native executable

 Compile Perl 5 scripts and modules into standalone native binaries.
 No perl interpreter required at runtime.

-Perla parses real Perl, lowers it to Strada, and Strada compiles it to C. You get a single binary you can ship — no CPAN install, no DynaLoader, no libperl dependency.
+perla parses real Perl, lowers it to Strada, and Strada compiles it to C. You get a single binary you can ship — no CPAN install, no DynaLoader, no libperl dependency.

 Get Started Documentation

-Why Perla?
+Why perla?

-Real Perl is wonderful for scripting and prototyping.
-Perla is for the moments where you'd rather ship a compiled artifact than a script that depends on a runtime.
+Real Perl is wonderful for scripting and prototyping. perla is for the moments where you'd rather ship a compiled artifact than a script that depends on a runtime.

 📦